-There are two psychology internship openings for the 2014 - 2015 internship training year.
-We offer two tracks; one in Consultation/liaison work and the other in Pediatric Neuropsychology.
+There are two psychology internship openings for the training year.
+We offer two tracks: one in Pediatric Psychology with an emphasis on consultation/liaison, and the other in Pediatric Neuropsychology.
 Both interns will receive training in assessment, consultation/liaison work, and outpatient therapy.

 We will review the completed application and all materials.
 This includes assessing how well our program meets your needs and how your background and experience fit with our program.